theratbeing/geomancy/README.md

 ## How to use
 Launch it from the terminal/command line with `python3 geomancy.py`.

-Using `python3 geomancy.py -h` will show you the help screen (or just read the source code -- it's short!).
+Using `python3 geomancy.py -h` will show you the help screen.

 ## Features
+**Colorful figures:** figures have different color depending on its correspondence and the chart type.
+(Added in 2019-07-31)

 **Interactive mode:** the script asks for querent name, the query, and chart type before generating a chart.
 (Added in 2019-07-24)

 **Traditional shield chart** including the Reconciler.